LainFenrir/krita-tutorials/tutorials/ffmpeg_krita_windows.md

 ## Conclusion
 Although I am teaching how to render in krita, I don't really recommend relying on it to render animations other than showing animation tests or wips.

 Krita is an amazing software but it has its limitations.
 I believe krita is amazing for animations in a traditional sense.
-For an idea of how to work with animation on krita, I suggest looking at Ed tadeo videos.
+For an idea of how to work with animation on krita, I suggest looking at [Ed tadeo videos](https://www.youtube.com/embed/rnBloU7cYpM).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rnBloU7cYpM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>